-- g) An approved virement does not give expenditure authority outside of what is allowed by Council's Supply Chain Management Policy; - h) Virements may not be made between Expenditure and Income; - i) Virements across expenditure category can only be authorised by the CFO, (e.g. from one "Repairs and Maintenance" vote number to a "General Expense" vote number. - j) No virement of funds across votes will be accommodated during the year; unless within adjustments budgets; - k) No virement will be entertained if found to facilitate the incurring of unauthorized expenditure; and - I) No virement will be considered after the February Adjustment budget facilitating fiscal dumping; - m) No virement after the closing of orders as stipulated in the financial protocol and/or formally communicated in the line with the financial year-end preparation will be considered unless in an emergency.
+- a) An approved virement does not give expenditure authority outside of what is allowed by Council's Supply Chain Management Policy; - b) Virements may not be made between Expenditure and Income; - c) Virements across expenditure category can only be authorised by the CFO, (e.g. from one "Repairs and Maintenance" vote number to a "General Expense" vote number. - No virement of funds across votes will be accommodated during the year; unless within adjustments budgets; - e) No virement will be entertained if found to facilitate the incurring of unauthorized expenditure; and - f) No virement will be considered after the February Adjustment budget facilitating fiscal dumping; - g) No virement after the closing of orders as stipulated in the financial protocol and/or formally communicated in the line with the financial year-end preparation will be considered unless in an emergency.